Help Rebuild Your Core With These Exercises That You Can Do With Your Baby

 Targets glutes, hamstrings, and transverse abdominis

 Lay on your back with your feet planted firmly into the mat, hip width distance apart.
 Place your baby on your hips facing you.
 With an exhale, lift your hips off the mat.
 Do ten reps.
 On the tenth hold at the top and pulse your hips up ten times.
-Your baby will think this is the funniest thing they’ve ever done, and you’ll get a nice core and booty burn.
+Your baby will think this is the funniest thing they’ve ever done, and you’ll help rebuild your core and get a booty burn in the process.

 Targets abdominals, obliques, hip flexors, piriformis

 Start in boat pose with your heels on the mat and feet flexed.
 Pick up your baby so they’re facing you and lean your body back into a V shape.
 Squeeze your core tight and your thighs into one another.
 Lower your baby to your right hip, then back to center, then to your left hip and back to center.
 Do five on each side and then rest.
 Do three sets.
 Baby will love this mama-made roller coaster, and there’s no better motivator than their tiny laugh.
-You get the best of both worlds: laughter is a great core workout.
+You get the best of both worlds when you exercise together with baby: laughter is a great core workout.

 Plank Tricep Pushups